Check your work using these hints!

-The map about aging nearby this text is guilty of "conceptual conjuring” because the conclusion is centrally concerned with the idea of public resources, which does not appear in the reason beneath the conclusion.
+The map about aging nearby this text is guilty of conjuring because the conclusion concerns the idea of public resources, but this idea does not appear in the reason beneath the conclusion.
 The conclusion is simply conjured out of thin air.
-It is impossible to conclude anything about what resources society should devote to X without any premises that mention public resources!
+It is impossible to conclude anything about what resources society should devote to X without relying on at least one claim that mentions public resources!
 But that is exactly what this map attempts to do.

 Watch out for this common and easy-to-avoid error!

 7 Two claims should be placed into a single reason (green bracket) if and only if they support some conclusion more strongly together than they do individually

 Here is a simple example: